vector-of-bool/bpt/docs/tut/hello-test.rst

 depend on "``catch2``" version ``2.13.7`` (or any compatible version), and we are "using" a library from the package called "``main``" for "``test``" only.

-If you now run ``dds build``, we will likely get a linker error for a multiply-defined ``main`` function.
+If you now run ``bpt build``, we will likely get a linker error for a multiply-defined ``main`` function.
 The ``catch2::main`` library contains its own definition of the ``main()`` function.
 This means we cannot provide our own ``main`` function, and should instead use Catch's ``TEST_CASE`` macro to declare